sap218/hugo-test/content/posts/colours.md

 title: "Colours"
 date: 2019-12-11
 toc: true
-categories: ['python','command line','nlp','sentiment']
+categories: ['python','command line','tool']
 ---

-# Rainbow project
+# The Rainbow project

 A set of fun - little - projects developed with `Python` for the command line interface.